Mar-Issah/Timestamp-Microservice-FCC/README.md

 2. A date string is valid if can be successfully parsed by new Date(date_string) (JS).
 In our test we will use date strings compliant with ISO-8601 (e.g. "2016-11-20") because this will ensure an UTC timestamp.

-3. If the date string is empty it will use the current date
+3. If the date string is empty it will use the current date.

 4. If the date string is valid the API returns a JSON object with the following structure:
   ```sh